-US health authorities in bird flu vaccine effortApril 5th, 2013 in Diseases, Conditions, Syndromes /
+US health authorities in bird flu vaccine effortApril 5, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 US health authorities are liaising with domestic and international partners to develop a vaccine for the H7N9 bird flu virus that has killed five people in China.

 With the number of confirmed infection cases climbing to 14, authorities in Shanghai have begun the mass slaughter of poultry at a market after the virus was detected there in samples of pigeon.

 Noting an ongoing probe by Beijing, the Centers for Disease Control and Prevention, a US federal agency, said it was following the situation closely.